pcclarke/myd3docs/readme.md

 - sortKeys
 - sortValues

-The set of keys is initially empty, and you must assign them with the key method to nest data.
+The nest operator must be constructed by passing in functions that describe how data should be nested.
+For example, to return a nested object with the *entries* method, you must first register keys with the *key* method.

 **Example**